-JFC-Micro operates the JFC Internet Business Matching site (https://match.jfc. qo.jp/) with the aim of supporting our customers to expand their sales channels.
+JFC-Micro operates the JFC Internet Business Matching site (https://match.jfc. go.jp/), a matching website that provides a "place to find business partners."
 Customers can easily make inquiries and hold business talks with other members on the site according to their needs.